 If you are trapped by rising floodwaters, seek refuge in the highest part of a sturdy building or on higher ground.

-For more information on how to prepare for floods go to floodsafe and Ready 1.2.3.
+For more information on how to prepare for floods go to floodsafe and Get Ready Newcastle.

 All EWN alerts rely on independent telecommunications networks.
 As emergencies can cause some system failure, alerts can be delayed or not received.
 Keep a battery-powered radio handy as a backup in emergency situations and listen out for weather warnings.

 Due to the catchment topography and the pattern of urban development, prolonged heavy rainfall can cause flash flooding in the lower reaches of catchments very rapidly with limited warning time.
 During such events it is common for flood waters to flow through streets and carparks; these floodwaters can be deep, fast moving and highly hazardous.